IcaliaLabs/guides/docker/ALL_THINGS_DOCKER.md

 ## Installing Docker and enabling a development workstation

 Installing Docker used to be a daunting task.
 Not anymore.
-Install "Docker Toolbox" and watch it sing.
-You can check the details
+Docker for MAC and Docker for Windows are avaiable for each operating system.
+This makes docker run natively on your OS, and eliminates the need for *Docker Machine* essentially.

 ## Docker on Production